 (2) A person does not commit an offence under by-law 4 if, in the course of the person’s occupation in the turf, garden or landscaping industries, the person operates a reticulation system using domestic bore water to the minimum extent necessary while the reticulation system is being installed, maintained, tested or repaired.

-[By-law 12 amended in Gazette 14 Nov 2013 p.
+[By-law 12 amended: Gazette 14 Nov 2013 p.
 5099.]

 13. Vertimowing, fertilising etc. by commercial operator, watering after